 Keep in mind that, as Internet usage on mobile devices continues to climb well beyond 50%, your website must be optimized for mobile viewing.

 On the other hand, apps are immediately engaging and feature more specific (and limited) content than websites.
 They focus user attention on a few functions and deliver instant value.
 An app can also be a clear way to differentiate you from the competition by offering a similar service in a faster, more convenient format.

-Apps can deliver information in real-time, provide location-based services, and access features native to your mobile device such as images, notifications, and sensors.
+Apps can deliver information in real-time, provide location-based services, and access features native to your mobile devices such as images, notifications, and sensors.
 Some app features and content can also be accessed offline.

-Now that the core capabilities of website and apps are understood, two factors that will influence your decision will be business services and budget.
+Now that the core capabilities of websites and apps are understood, two factors that will influence your decision will be business services and budget.

 First, what kind of company are you?
-If you are a standard service business, a website is probably tool to begin with.
+If you are a standard service business, a website is probably a tool, to begin with.
 A utility company is a good example of a business that would benefit more at the start from a beautiful, user-focused website with a lot of content.

 For a tech-centric business (think Instagram or Grubhub) a mobile app would be more valuable because it allows for instant user action.
 The Waze app is a great example.
 Waze provides location-based navigation coupled with real-time updates from other users – no need to access a website.

 Second, what is your budget?
 The cost of design and development can vary greatly depending on the scope of your website or app.
 Do you need an industry-winning utility or a simple, professional interface for users to interact with?

 “Identifying the right digital tool is essential,” says Amit Bhaiya, CEO of DotcomWeavers, “because entire business strategies – and their successes – can center on the functionality of a single website or app.”

 At DotcomWeavers we have deep experience providing website and app strategy, design and development services.
 For more information about how DotcomWeavers can help you turn your app or website vision into a reality, please contact us today.